0xPolygonHermez/erigon/zk/debug_tools/mdbx-data-browser/README.md

   - `verbose`: See [verbose](#verbose) flag.
   - `file-output`: See [file-output](#file-output) flag.

+**Note:** In case, `output-blocks` is ran with `verbose` flag provided, it is necessary to provide the proper chain id to the `params/chainspecs/mainnet.json`.
+This is the case, because CDK Erigon (for now) uses hardcoded data to recover transaction senders, and chain id information is read from the mentioned file.

 ### Example Usage

 **Pre-requisite:** Navigate to the `zk/debug_tools/mdbx-data-browser` folder and run `go build -o mdbx-data-browser`